...to a fan's library and gallery of Colt .45s baseball cards ...and the home of the PSA-ranked #1 Houston Colt .45s 1962-64 Topps collection

 2011 was the 50th season of major league baseball in Houston.
-This website remembers the players who entertained us the first three years as Colt .45s, before the luxury of the Astrodome.
+This website remembers the players who entertained us the first three years as Colt .45s, before the luxury of the Astrodome & Minute Maid Park.
 My contribution to their memory is the collection and now display of a complete set of their baseball cards.

-Along the way, I assembled four sets of Houston Colt .45s baseball cards, but the quintessential one is showcased here--100 cards professionally graded by Professional Sports Authenticators (PSA).
-The core, single-player cards in the set are graded as 8 (near mint/mint) or 9 (mint).
+Along the way, I assembled four sets of Houston Colt .45s baseball cards, but the quintessential one is showcased here--96 cards professionally graded by Professional Sports Authenticators (PSA).
+The core, single-player cards in the set are graded as 8 (near mint/mint), 9 (mint), or 10 (gem mint).

 All that said, the sole purpose of this website and the effort to assemble and display these cards is to remember the Colt .45s team and especially the players that we, as fans, so much appreciated for bringing major league baseball to Houston.